Horse64/core.horse64.org/docs/Concurrency.md

 `later ignore`
 --------------

-If you don't care about a later function's return value or its success, you can follow the call with `later ignore`:
+**Don't want to wait?** If you don't care about a later function's return value or its success, you can follow the call up with `later ignore`:

   ```Horse64
   import net.fetch from core.horse64.org